We’ve all heard it… You don’t look sick! When you live with an autoimmune disease, this comment is common. How do you react and then respond?

 When I’m unhappy to hear You Don’t Look Sick

 The first few years of my diagnosis, it hurt my feelings when friends would make this comment.
 Did they not believe me that I’m ill?
-Even some friends that have known me a long time could not understand a disease that couldn’t be cured yet didn’t quickly progress to kill you (like cancer).
+Even some friends that have known me a long time could not understand a disease that couldn’t be cured yet didn’t quickly progress to make me “appear” very ill or become life-threatening.
 When I hear the comment now, it is usually by new friends or acquaintances and it only hurts when I’m feeling very ill.
 I have learned to recognize that this feeling has more to do with my own sadness of having to deal with Sjögrens than the other person’s comment.

 There are also times when I simply don’t care when someone makes a statement.
 This is usually when a random person hears I’m ill, makes a comment, and I decide that a response simply isn’t worth my time.
 The comment is then out of my head in two seconds.
 We use enough energy taking care of ourselves, so why waste it when no impact can be made.